researcher willing to send an original piece or work for its evaluation

 - • Books:

-surname of the author in capital letters, followed by the initial of
+surname of the author in capital letter, followed by the initial of the

-the first name, year of publication in brackets, title of the
+name, year of publication in brackets, title of the publication in

-there are two or more authors, heir names should be separated by a
+- · If there are two or more authors, they will be

 - · If